 Sugar Free Low Carb Rhubarb & Ginger Crumble.
-4.7g carbs for a large portion of sheer luxury.
+3.5g carbs for a large portion of sheer luxury.

 Ok.
 So I wasn’t able to produce a keto fruit crumble with fewer carbs.
-And once you drown it in obligatory crème anglaise custard, it becomes a 6g carbs dessert.
 But it is sooooo worth it.
 When something is THIS good, it can be forgiven, don’t you agree?

 Rhubarb is amazing.
 It isn’t actually a fruit, even though it is mostly used in desserts like fruit pies and crumbles, or to make jellies and jams.
 Italians make liqueurs from it – the most famous being Rabarbaro Zucca.
 The Chinese have used it for centuries in medicine to address stomach ailments and relieve constipation.
 It is best known for its sky-high fibre and vitamin K content, but it also packs in loads of Vitamin C. And I bet you didn’t know that a cup of rhubarb has as much calcium as a glass of milk!